qe201020335/Tender/README.md

 * Profile
   * Once logged in restaurant users can edit there information by pressing the profile icon on the top right.
 You can then change the information and save it.

+## Admin Guide
+* The main page will be the same as normal users.
+Onced logged in, you will be able to edit all the restaurant information.

 ## Log in credentials

 Since there are three types of users for our project, we have three preset accounts: